Last updated June 2025

 Since weight reduction is so important for aerospace applications, engineers will often design extremely thin walls to lightweight a part.
 This practice is especially common when designing the floor of a part.

-But thin walls are more likely to warp, so any wall thickness measuring less than .06” creates risk during machining.
+But thin walls are more likely to warp, so any wall thickness measuring less than .06” creates risk in aerospace machining.
 And if you have exceptionally tight tolerances in addition to thin walls, the part will be even more challenging to make.

 Unless you need extremely thin walls for the function of your part, we recommend keeping them over .06” so that they won’t easily bend or deform.

-Hard anodizing a part is risky because the plater adds so much growth to the part that tolerances may become affected.
+Hard anodizing a part is risky because the process can cause dimensional changes significant enough to affect tolerances.
 If necessary, we’ll consider dimensional changes that can occur during this process before we begin machining.
 But if you don’t actually need hard anodizing, regular anodizing is much less likely to impact tolerances.

 Aerospace parts often wind up in such demanding environments that engineers may choose materials that are more high-powered than necessary.
 But just because a certain material theoretically exists doesn’t mean it’s easy to source.